 In my experience, once you get to a certain point in your guitar-playing journey, you can easily adapt to changes in neck profile or string gauges, or weird body shapes.
 It’s fairly easy to sound decent on almost any instrument and thanks to years of muscle memory, you can make any crappy instrument sound nice.

 But the problem is, for most beginners and intermediate-level players, flaws in fretworks or non-standard necks can really be demotivating.
-The Classic Vibe guitar is standard and has an easy to fret setup that’s definitely comfortable to even somebody just starting out.
+The Classic Vibe guitar is standard and has an easy-to-fret setup that’s definitely comfortable for even somebody just starting out.

 There are standard medium-jumbo frets that are super convenient to play on.
 Compared to the narrow-tall frets which are good if you’ve got large fingers or are into bending strings, medium jumbo frets are great if you want to work on your technical ability like speed, endurance, and stamina.
 It’s also good for heavy rock and blues.

 It has also got an adjustable truss rod that you can easily adjust if you find that the neck is warped or uncomfortably high off the strings.
 You just need a truss rod adjustment tool called an Allen key which is very cheap.
 Just get an Allen key and you’re good to go do your own neck adjustments.
 The one I use is called Ibanez MTZ multi-tool – it’s a wrench, screwdriver, ruler, and spanner all in one, and has worked for all guitars I own!

 The Squier Classic Vibe has one of the nicest necks I’ve seen on a Strat, so Squier did a great job here.
 It’s also super easy to clean and maintain – the cleaning kit I would recommend is the Jim Dunlop cleaning kit; it works on both the fingerboard and the body.